 SHOW UP FOR CONNECTEDNESS

 The Danish culture values equality, where everyone at the table has an equal say.
 They value smaller gatherings where meaningful conversations can be had more easily.
 Hygge means making a point of meeting up for coffee, gathering around the dinner table, sitting with your spouse each night to enjoy one another’s company.
 In North America, we live in a culture where it is easy to isolate yourself and just socialize online.
 We think we counteract this by attending the odd great big gathering where we greet all the attendees then head home.
 If we want to hygge more, we will show up for conversations.
 We will ask others to show up and gather with us.
-We will give our full attention to the people and conversations around us.
+We will give our full attention to the people and the conversations around us.
 (Read more about Showing Up for Life)

 2 thoughts on “Three ways to bring hygge into your daily life”